ChrisSSocha/CCPixel/doc/license_dependencies/dependencies.md

 > HTML, SVG, and X11 applications.
 A technique for generating monochromatic
 > contrasting palettes is also included.
 >
-> The capabilities of the Color library are limited to pure mathematical
+> The Color library performs purely mathematical manipulation of the colours
-> manipulation of the colours based on colour theory without reference to colour
+> based on colour theory without reference to colour profiles (such as sRGB or
-> profiles (such as sRGB or Adobe RGB).
-For most purposes, when working with the
+> Adobe RGB).
+For most purposes, when working with RGB and HSL colour spaces,
-> RGB and HSL colours, this won't matter.
-However, some colour models (like CIE
+> this won't matter.
+Absolute colour spaces (like CIE L*a*b* and XYZ) and cannot
-> L*a*b*) are not supported because Color does not yet support colour profiles,
-> giving no meaningful way to convert colours in absolute colour spaces (like
-> L*a*b*, XYZ) to non-absolute colour spaces (like RGB).
+> be reliably converted to relative colour spaces (like RGB) without colour
+> profiles.
 >
-> Color version 1.5.1 is mostly a maintenance release, fixing some bugs that may
-> have been introduced with the previous release on Ruby 1.8.7.
-New features
-> include an experimental contrast comparison method for RGB colours (found in
+> Color version 1.6 primarily adds a colour matching method for RGB and
-> lib/color/rgb/contrast.rb) provided by Dave Heitzman, and methods suggested by
-> Thomas Sawyer based on the Spectrum library.
+> experimental CIE L*a*b* and XYZ conversion methods for use with the colour
+> matching method.
 >
-> Barring bugs introduced in this release, this will be the last version of color
+> Barring bugs introduced in this release, this is the last version of color that
-> that supports Ruby 1.8, so make sure that your gem specification is set
+> supports Ruby 1.8, so make sure that your gem specification is set properly (to
-> properly, to <tt>~> 1.5</tt> if that matters for your application.
+> <tt>~> 1.6</tt>) if that matters for your application.

 <a name="ffi"></a>